4GeeksAcademy/forogeeks/README.md

 - Bootstrap 5

 ## Installation
-1. Clone the repository: `git clone https://github.com/yourusername/forumx.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd forumx`
+2. Navigate to the project directory
 3. Install dependencies for the frontend and backend:
    - Frontend: `npm install`
-   - Backend: Refer to backend documentation for installation steps.
+   - Backend: `pipenv install`
 4. Configure Firebase for database and storage functionality.
-5. Run the application: `npm start` for the frontend, and follow backend documentation for backend server setup.
+5. Run the application: `npm start` for the frontend, and backend with `pipenv run start`.
+6. Run SASS compiler with `npm run sass:watch`

 ## Contributing
 We welcome contributions from the community!
-If you'd like to contribute to ForumX, please follow these steps:
+If you'd like to contribute to ForoGeeks, please follow these steps:
 1. Fork the repository.
 2. Create your feature branch: `git checkout -b feature/new-feature`.
 3. Commit your changes: `git commit -am 'Add some feature'`.
 4. Push to the branch: `git push origin feature/new-feature`.
 5. Submit a pull request.

-## License
-This project is licensed under the [MIT License](link_to_license).
-Feel free to use and modify this project for your own purposes.

-## Acknowledgements
-We would like to express our gratitude to the developers and contributors who have helped make ForumX possible.
-Special thanks to the open-source community for their invaluable resources and support.

 ## Contact
-For any inquiries or feedback, please contact [email@example.com].
+For any inquiries or feedback, please contact [rawraul@outlook.com].